 - Assumption validity: WRONG.

 At the start of the “fiesta party”, we just sat on an upper deck and watched.
 There was a little merengue playing, some salsa beats, etc, but I guess dancing to this genre of music for most white people (purposeful generalization) equates to copious amounts of shimmying.
-There was even some “Egyptian dancing” thrown in there for good measure I suppose (picture the worst dancing to ‘walk like an egyptian.’)
-We finally went down and danced to the bit of merengue and salsa playing, but for the most part, the music oscillated between J-lo, Daddy Yankee, and Pit Bull — Puerto Rican, Puerto Rican, and Cuban. *blank face* That was just the warm-up.
+There was even some “Egyptian dancing” thrown in there for good measure (picture the worst dancing to ‘walk like an Egyptian.’)
+We finally went down and danced to the bit of merengue and salsa playing, but for the most part, the music oscillated between J-Lo, Daddy Yankee, and Pit Bull: Puerto Rican, Puerto Rican, and Cuban. *blank face* That was just the warm-up.
 The real party was only getting started, and as could be expected, it only got worse…

 They started with the Cha Cha Slide.
 THE.CHA.CHA.SLIDE.
 Then, as I predicted, they moved on to the Macarena.
 Nope, my mistake.
 It was actually the Maca-chicka-rena, which involves switching back and forth between the Macarena and the Chicken dance.
 Then they decided to have a conga line, at which point we quickly got off the dance floor, and resumed our position in the upper deck, watching from above.
 Finally, after wearing out all the commonly known repetitive dances, they introduced some new ones.
 There was a dance called Samba Blue, that involved a dance move called the “awkward airplane.”
 Then were a couple others that I can’t remember, other than them being random songs having nothing to do with Mexican culture.
 The party finally rounded out with a dance to Mambo No. 5 by one hit wonder, Lou Bega.
 The only thing they didn’t do was limbo, and honestly, I’m shocked they didn’t since nothing else about that party was culturally competent.
 After the party was over, there was a spread of Mexican food for the late night buffet and an ice carving of a Mayan.
-Needless to say, this event really put a damper on our spirits.
+That event was depressing.